50 Life Goals Examples For a Long, Happy, and Successful Life

 It is easy to prioritize others and set their obligations before our own.

-While it may seem like putting yourself last is a praiseworthy or selfless act, you may be hurting the ones around you.
+While it may seem like putting yourself last is a praiseworthy or selfless act, you may actually be hurting the ones around you.

-11. To Be Social – and a Part Of Community
+11. Be a Part Of Community

 We have all seen what happens when we aren’t able to hang out with our family and friends.